 Can you freeze bone broth?

 You sure can!
 Freeze it in any freezer safe storage container for up to 6 months.
 I like to freeze my broths and stocks in a variety of sizes so that I can easily pull out what I need.
-My favourite storage options are mason jars and silicone molds.
+My favorite storage options are mason jars and silicone molds.

 - Mason Jars: These are a great size for recipes requiring larger quantities of broth like soups and stews.
 I like to use the wide mouth Ball mason jars with screwtop plastic storage caps.
 My three favourite sizes are the 16 oz, 24 oz and 32 oz.
 Tip: A wide mouth funnel makes filling jars easy and less messy.